istreamlabs/pebble/src/Components/Block/Readme.md

 ### Flex

-Flex is applied by default to Block component.
+Flex is applied by default to Block components.

 ```js
 <Block itemSpacing="3">